stupop010/dog-pictures/README.md

 ## Dog Pictures

-A simple application that fetching dog pictures from https://dog.ceo/dog-api/ and show them.
+A simple application that fetching dog pictures from https://dog.ceo/dog-api/ and shows them.

 ### Tech used